VAULT: (AA-1485-01)

 This vault series—(AA-1485-01) represents the archival synthesis of Sir William’s Key™ Project and the Kingslayers Court endeavor.
 It is the culmination of a 50-year reconstruction of the lost knight, Sir William Gardiner, and his family’s calculated role in the overthrow of Richard III—an act that exposed the indigenous merchant syndicate that birthed the Tudor dynasty and engineered the Reformation.

-Drawing from thousands of primary source citations across the TNA, British Library Cotton MSS, and the Trust's uncurated databases, these records document the 2,000-year vigil of the Gardinarious Cohort.
+Drawing from thousands of primary source citations across the TNA, British Library Cotton MSS, and the Trust's uncurated databases, these records document the 2,000-year vigil of the Gardinarius Cohort.
 More than mere "Guardians of the Gate," these merchants represented a lineage of Ancient Rights and God-given liberties that existed before the Church and the dawn of Roman taxation.
 By 1485, this syndicate had paid more than 10% in taxes to Rome for 1,400 years, surviving a system built on Roman gods and Roman levies.

 The documents within these vaults reveal a long-game deployment: a reformation designed to reclaim a direct relationship with the Divine and end a millennial system that charged a literal toll on the human soul.
 Offered as raw receipts and methodological ribbons—tables of revenue skims, vignettes of alias evasions, and draft dispatches from the counting house—these records invite scholars to verify the eternal receipt, dismantling curated histories one discrepancy at a time.